How to buy Oil Search shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Oil Search Limited is an oil & gas e&p business based in Australia.
-Oil Search shares (OSH) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Oil Search has a trailing 12-month revenue of around $1.4 billion..
+Oil Search shares (OSH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Oil Search has a trailing 12-month revenue of around $1.1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Oil Search